Eager to get off the cruise ship when it’s time to go home? You aren’t alone.

 If you’re visiting a foreign port on your cruise — like the Nassau or Cozumel — then there is good news: it doesn’t take very long to get off the ship… once everything is ready to let passenger debark.

-Once passengers are free to go ashore, there is a bit of a rush of people at the beginning, but the lines usually goes quickly.
+Once free to go ashore, there is a bit of a rush of people at the beginning, but the line usually goes quickly.
 And since all of the immigration paperwork is taken care of by the cruise line beforehand, there is no hold-up after getting off the ship like there would be if you were arriving via plane and had to go through immigration.

 You will simply swipe your cruise ID card (which is also your room key) at a kiosk at the exit of the ship.
 This lets the staff know you are off the ship.
 Then you just walk on shore via the gangway.